php-openapi/yii2-openapi/README.md

 ]
 ```

-At this moment, `x-no-relation` can be only used with OpenAPI schema data type `array`.
+`x-no-relation` can be only used with OpenAPI schema data type `array`.

 ## Many-to-Many relation definition